Flint Hills Ingleside

 - TCEQ has NO air monitoring stations in San Patricio County, where a huge amount of industrial development and expansion is occurring - as evidenced by the significant number of TCEQ operating, air quality, and even water quality permits in the County.
 Local communities are forced to conduct and fund their own air monitoring to protect themselves from air polluters like Flint Hills.

-- The 2022 IPCC Climate Change Report makes it clear that we must drastically reduce greenhouse gas emissions in order to avoid catastropic global warming.
+- Increasing pollution levels is not only harmful for neighboring Ingleside on the Bay and the Corpus Christi Bay airshed, but also the planet.
+The 2022 IPCC Climate Change Report makes it clear that we must drastically reduce greenhouse gas emissions in order to avoid catastropic global warming.
 Given the dire warnings for our planet contained in this significant report, how can TCEQ justify issuing ANY permits allowing increased emissions that contribute to global warming?
-What steps is TCEQ taking to mitigate climate change?
+What steps are Flint Hills and TCEQ taking to mitigate climate change?

 #4 Question the Amount of Emissions proposed to be increased: